scrapinghub/scrapy-frontera/README.rst

     # By default they go directly to scrapy downloader
     # FRONTERA_SCHEDULER_START_REQUESTS_TO_FRONTIER = False

+    # Allows to redirect to frontier, the requests with the given callback names
+    # FRONTERA_SCHEDULER_REQUEST_CALLBACKS_TO_FRONTIER = []

+    # Spider attributes that need to be passed to the requests redirected to frontier
+    # Some previous callbacks may have generated some state needed for following ones.
+    # This setting allows to transmit that state between different jobs
+    # FRONTERA_SCHEDULER_STATE_ATTRIBUTES = []

 Plus the usual Frontera setup.

 Requests will go through the Frontera pipeline only if the flag ``cf_store`` with value True is included in the request meta.
 If ``cf_store`` is not present